-Adopt an ordinance requiring mandatory subscription to and participation in waste diversion activities, including recycling and organics collection provided by the County's waste haulers.
+Adopt an ordinance by January 1, 2022 requiring all commercial and residential accounts to subscribe to and fully participate in waste diversion activities, including recycling and organics collection provided by the County's waste haulers.
 Consider including phased implementation of the ordinance, penalties, and practical enforcement mechanisms.

-WR-C5: Waste Processing Infrastructure
+WR-C5: Waste Processing Franchise Agreement and Infrastructure

-- 1. Review and revise the County's franchise agreement with waste haulers to ensure waste reduction and diversion targets are met. - 2.
-Conduct a feasibility study and consider investing in new solid waste processing infrastructure to remove recoverable materials (recycling and organics) from the waste stream and reduce contamination. - 3.
+- 1. Review and revise the County's franchise agreement with waste haulers to ensure adequate recycling and composting capacity is available and waste reduction and diversion targets are met. - 2.
+Ensure organic waste collection service (including green waste, food waste, fibers, and manure) that complies with SB 1383 regulations is provided to all residents and businesses. - 3.
+Conduct a feasibility study (including cost estimates and estimated GHG reduction metrics) and consider investing in new solid waste processing infrastructure to remove recoverable materials (recycling and organics) from the waste stream and reduce contamination. - 4.
 Require regular residential and commercial waste audits and waste characterization studies to identify opportunities for increased diversion and to track progress in meeting targets.